Olafaloofian/Using-ContextAPI-HOC/README.md

 ## Introduction to Context API
 Global state management is an important tool for any React project larger than a few components or routes.
 While Redux works well and remains the most common solution, React recently introduced a built-in alternative called Context API.
 Using Context API doesn’t add any dependencies, doesn’t require middleware or packages for HTTP requests, and is usually quicker to set up.
 If this sounds awesome to you, keep reading to learn how to apply it in your projects!

-Looking through the official documentation on Context API is helpful, and you may want to refer to them alongside this article when working with it for the first time or two.
-[Here's a link to React's docs.](https://reactjs.org/docs/context.html) That being said, the instructions and examples React provides can be confusing to some people.
+Looking through the official documentation on Context API is helpful, and you may want to refer to them alongside this article when working with it for the first time or two ([click for React's docs](https://reactjs.org/docs/context.html)).
+That being said, the instructions and examples React provides can be confusing to some people.
 This article is meant to provide an alternative, detailed guide on how to enable Context API through the use of a higher order component.

 It's important to note that Context API allows you to build multiple contexts and apply them to specific component trees.
 However, this tutorial will not cover creating various specialized contexts.
 Instead we shall make a singular global data sharing system, much like how Redux functions.
 If you have experience with Redux, a lot of the concepts shown here will be familiar.
 The main differences will be infrastructural - Context API doesn't use action handlers, payloads, or a reducer state.
 You may find that you prefer Context API for this very reason!